 - The Higgs field, which gives mass to subatomic particles

 But why then, in some cases, does science refer to only three or four forces?
-Well, in the late 1960s, physicists showed that the weak force and electromagnetism were really two facets of a single thing, much in the same way that electricity and magnetism turned out to be two facets of something that we now call electromagnetism.
+In the late 1960s, physicists showed that the weak force and electromagnetism were really two facets of a single thing, much in the same way that electricity and magnetism turned out to be two facets of something that we now call electromagnetism.

 Learn more about the discovery of the paradoxical world of light